mwshinn/PyDDM/doc/cookbook/nondecision.rst

 The simplest way to incorporate a non-decision time is to use the built-in :class:`.OverlayNonDecision`, for example::

-  from ddm import Model, Fittable, OverlayNonDecision from ddm.plot import model_gui model = Model(overlay=OverlayNonDecision(nondectime=Fittable(minval=0, maxval=.8)),
+  from pyddm import Model, Fittable, OverlayNonDecision from pyddm.plot import model_gui model = Model(overlay=OverlayNonDecision(nondectime=Fittable(minval=0, maxval=.8)),
                 dx=.01, dt=.01)
   model_gui(model)